 For only 4g of net carbs and 272 calories, you’ll get a healthy dose of MCTs, which turn into a bioavailable source of energy (read: fast-acting).

-And that’s not the only benefit with this cake.
+And that’s not the only benefit of this cake.

-Thanks to the stellar ingredients inside, you may also score health benefits like improved brain and skin health and a decrease in blood pressure.
+Thanks to the stellar ingredients inside, you may also score health benefits like improved heart, brain, and skin health.

 The next single-serve cake recipe also packs a health boost.

 #2: Keto Collagen Mug Cake

 This keto collagen mug cake has everything you’d want in a cake and then some.

 It’s a mix of rich, dark chocolate cake flavor with a hint of nut butter.